 For more than two decades Lynn Martin has worked with leading photographers, agencies and foundations including Getty Images, Bill Gates’ Corbis Corporation, the Aperture Foundation and Young Photographers Alliance (YPA), as its first Executive Director.
 Her expertise encompasses arts and media management; digital content and distribution; collection strategy; arts and business partnerships; business intelligence; strategic planning; building resources, relationships and funding; licensing, rights management, IP and contracts; project management and educational programming.

-Lynn holds an MFA from SMU’s Meadows School of the Arts, and currently serves on the Board of Trustees of Brooks Institute and the Executive Board of YPA.
+Lynn holds an MFA from SMU’s Meadows School of the Arts, and currently serves on the Board of Directors of the Ernest Brooks Foundation and the Executive Board of YPA.
 She is dedicated to building community, sustainability and support for the arts in both business and nonprofit sectors, and to mentoring emerging talent.

 Michael has 25 plus years experience in the financial markets service industry in the developed and Emerging Markets in both New York and London.
 His experience crosses fixed income, as well as equities.
 He was most recently the COO for the RBS Emerging Markets Latin American business focusing on foreign exchange, interest rate derivatives and credit markets, cash, as well as derivatives.
 His responsibilities included developing and implementing the strategic direction, as well as the day-to-day operations of the business for both trading and sales.